Presidio Fire Station

 When the Presidio became a national park in 1994, the Presidio Fire Department became the only National Park Service fire department trained to fight both wildland and structural fires to be staffed 24 hours a day.
 Since then, the National Park Service has focused on a new role for the modern firefighter—that of a well-trained emergency paramedic.
 The importance of this expanded role for firefighters is evident in that 90 percent of emergency calls are for paramedic units, making the Presidio Fire Department a vital “first response” station for the Presidio community.

-The Presidio Fire Station was recently rehabilitated to meet earthquake code standards and enlarged to accommodate modern fire fighting equipment.
+The Presidio Fire Station was rehabilitated in 1998 to meet earthquake code standards and enlarged to accommodate modern fire fighting equipment.
 Many original features of the historic 1917 structure were restored and a new wing compatible with the original architecture was added.
+In 2010, the San Francisco Fire Department was contracted to take over firefighting duties in the Presidio and now staffs the Presidio Fire Station.